Systemic Lupus Erythematosus (SLE)

 • Regular eye examination.

-• Avoid going in sun.
+• Avoid going in the sun.

 • Regular moderate exercise.